 "Ok, think about my daughter and the bike.
 I wouldn't do most of the work if she didn't do a little bit herself.
 Why not?
 Because that's how she shows it really matters to her.
 Yes.
 Could she just sit inside and surf the net and tell me the bike's important?
 No, she has to do something, she can't just say it.
 Yes.
 If I do the big fixing, she has to do the....ummm, the little fixing?
 Yes.
 Likewise at Mass, if Jesus does the big transformation, creating his Body & Blood, we have to do the....little transformation!
 Yes.
 First we do our little work by transforming wheat & grapejuice into.....bread & wine!
 Then Jesus does the big work, changing them into....Body'n'Blood!
 Yes."

 "The Liturgy, the people's work, makes it appropriate for Jesus to do his work.
 As the creative love of husband & wife cooperate with God's creative love in making new life (also known as....babies!), so does the people's transforming work in the Mass cooperate with Christ's work of Transubstantiation.
 And if the people don't do their work, will God do his?
 No!
 That's right.
 He depends on us to do our part.
 If we don't, nothing will happen.
 Can you imagine how much Jesus loves us to depend on us?
 By the way, since Jesus loves us, why does he require us to do something when he's powerful enough to do it all by himself?
 It's just good if we help.
 Yes, when we help God, it dignifies us.
 Just like when my wife used to make brownies with my kids: they were dignified by their work, their contribution.
-You know what happens to kids who get everything from their parents with doing anything themselves?
+You know what happens to kids who get everything from their parents without doing anything themselves?
 They're spoiled.
 Yes.
 God doesn't want to spoil his kids.
 God helps those who help themselves as much as they can, just like a loving parent should."